-MAT 113 Introduction to Statistics (F, S)
+MAT113 Introduction to Statistics (F, S)

-This course introduces methods associated with obtaining data, organising data, calculating descriptive statistics and accurately interpreting them and using inferential measures to draw conclusions about populations.
-Sampling techniques, levels of measurement, measures of central tendency, measures of variation, measures of location and skewness, graphical techniques, correlation and regression, continuous and discrete probability distributions and estimation and hypothesis testing are some of the topics that are covered.
-The use of available technological functions in analysis and graphing are taught throughout the course, and completion of a group research project is mandatory.
-(Prerequisite: MAT 051 or High School Certificate grade 1 Level A-Pass in Mathematics or CXC General Mathematics grades I-III or GCE O' Level Mathematics grade C).
+This course introduces methods associated with collecting and organizing data, calculating descriptive statistics and accurately interpreting them, and using inferential measures to draw conclusions about populations.
+Sampling techniques, levels of measurement, measures of central tendency, measures of variation, measures of location and skewness, graphical techniques, correlation and regression, continuous and discrete probability distributions, and estimation and hypothesis testing are some of the topics that will be covered.
+The use of available technological functions in analysis and graphing will be taught throughout the course, and completion of a group research project is mandatory.
+(Prerequisite: MAT051 or High School Certificate Grade 1 Level A-Pass in Mathematics or CXC General Mathematics grades I-III or GCE O' Level Mathematics grade C).

-MAT 115 Technical Mathematics I (F.S.)
+MAT115 Technical Mathematics I (F, S)

-This course is designed to meet the needs of technical-vocational students.
-Emphasis is on the application of skills to mechanical and technical processes.
-It begins with a review of fundamental concepts, including arithmetic operations and concepts in measurement.
-This is followed by several algebraic, trigonometric and statistical topics, including linear equations, factoring, quadratic equations, computational geometry, the trigonometry of right and oblique triangles, trigonometric functions on the unit circle and basic statistics.
-(Prerequisite: MAT 051)
+This course is designed to provide the mathematics required by students enrolled in technical-vocational programs.
+Emphasis will be on the application of skills to technical problems.
+This course begins with a review of fundamental concepts including arithmetic operations and concepts in measurement.
+This is followed by several algebra topics including linear equations, factoring, fractions and quadratic equations, computational geometry, trigonometry of right and oblique triangles, trigonometric functions on the unit circle and basic statistics.
+(Prerequisites: MAT051 or High School Certificate-Level A-Pass in Mathematics or CXC General Mathematics grade III or G.C.E.
+O-Level Mathematics grade C).

-MAT 120 College Trigonometry (S)
+MAT120 College Trigonometry (S)

-This course is designed for mathematics, science, engineering and technology students.
-It covers fundamental concepts of trigonometry and is a preparation for calculus.
-Topics include linear and angular speed, trigonometric/circular functions, their inverses and graphs, trigonometric equations and identities, the solution of triangles, vectors and associated applications, De Moivre's theorem and the theorem on nth roots for complex numbers, polar coordinates, polar equations, conic sections and solving non-linear systems of equations.
-(Prerequisite: a pass of C in MAT 109, MAT 110 or MAT 112)
+This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
+Topics will include trigonometric/circular functions, their inverses and graphs, trigonometric equations and identities, the solution of triangles, applications to vectors and complex numbers, and conic sections.
+(Prerequisite: Minimum grade C in MAT109, 110, or 112).

-MAT 121 Integrated Mathematics Part I (F)
+MAT121 Integrated Mathematics Part I (F)

-This course is designed to enhance topics covered in secondary mathematics.
-It provides the foundation students require for future success in mathematics with emphasis on critical thinking, problem-solving and mathematical modelling.
-It covers topics in algebra, coordinate geometry, trigonometry and statistics, with practical objectives including students being able to recognize and develop patterns using tables, graphs and equations.
-Technology is used to introduce and expand upon some areas of study listed above.
-This course is ideal for students wishing to take the CAPE Integrated Mathematics examination after Part II is completed.
+This course is designed as an enhancement course for topics in secondary mathematics.
+This course provides the foundation students require for future success in mathematics with emphasis on critical thinking, problem-solving and mathematical modeling.
+Integrated Mathematics Part I topics include recognizing and developing patterns using tables, graphs and equations.
+This course covers topics in algebra, coordinate geometry, trigonometry and statistics.
+Technology will be used to introduce and expand upon some areas of study listed above.
+This course is ideal for students wishing to take the CAPE Integrated Mathematics examination.
 (Prerequisites: CSEC General/GCE Mathematics minimum grade II)

-MAT 125 Integrated Mathematics Part II (S)
+MAT125 Integrated Mathematics Part II (S)

-This course is a continuation of Integrated Mathematics Part I. Emphasis continues to be on critical thinking, problem-solving and mathematical modelling.
-Students will problem-solve using equations, graphs and tables, and investigate linear relationships using regression models.
-This course covers permutations and combinations, probability, probability distributions and regression, limits and continuity, differentiation and its applications, and integration.
-Technology is used to introduce and expand upon some areas of study listed above.
+This course is a continuation of Integrated Mathematics Part I. Emphasis continues to be on critical thinking, problem-solving and mathematical modeling.
+Students will solve problems using equations, graphs and tables and investigate linear relationships using linear regression models.
+This course covers Permutations and Combinations, Probability, Probability Distributions and Regression, Limits and Continuity Differentiation and its application and Integration.
+Technology will be used to introduce and expand upon some areas of study listed above.
 On completion of this course, students can take the CAPE Integrated Mathematics examination.
-(Prerequisites: MAT 121 minimum grade C)
+(Prerequisites: MAT121 minimum grade C)

-MAT 131 Pure Mathematics Part I (F)
+MAT131 Pure Mathematics Part I (F)

-Pure Mathematics Part I develops the topics introduced at the secondary level in the areas of algebra and trigonometry, and in concepts such as graphing.
-This course exposes students to the tools that would expand their understanding of mathematical ideas, skills, and techniques in a way that promotes confidence and fosters enjoyment.
-Topics covered include reasoning and logic, basic algebra, exponential and logarithmic functions, cubic functions, cubic equations and trigonometric functions.
+Pure Mathematics Part I develops the ideas introduced at the secondary level, such as Algebra, Graphs and Trigonometry.
+This course exposes students to the tools that would expand their understanding of mathematical ideas, skills and techniques in a way that promotes confidence and fosters enjoyment.
+Topics covered include reasoning and logic, basic algebra, functions, exponential and logarithmic functions, cubic functions, cubic equations, and trigonometric functions.
 This course is ideal for students wishing to take the CAPE Unit I Pure Mathematics examination.
-(Prerequisites: CSEC General/GCE Mathematics minimum grade II)
+(Prerequisite: CSEC General or GCE Mathematics minimum grade II)

-MAT 135 Pure Mathematics Part II (S)
+MAT135 Pure Mathematics Part II (S)